 1. Find a comfortable, quiet place to sit or lie down.
-Choose a place where you know you won't be disturbed.
+Choose a spot where you know you won't be disturbed.
 If sitting, keep your back straight and your feet flat on the floor.
 Close your eyes.

 2. Place one hand on your belly, just below your ribs.
 Place the other hand on your chest.